How to Locate an Inmate

 Basic Information for Family Members Visiting Loved Ones In Custody

 If you're visiting a loved one in jail, be sure to arrive at the jail facility early.
-The wait lists to visit inmates can be long, and early arrival is the only way to ensure your day won't be entirely wasted.
+The wait lists to visit inmates can be long, and early arrival may be the only way to ensure your day won't be entirely wasted.

 Upon arrival, be sure to have a valid driver's license and your loved one's inmate ID number, and that the car you arrive in has valid registration.
 Be prepared to leave your cell phone in your car, along with any metal objects and writing instruments.
-Basically, act as though you were going through TSA to board an airplane.
+The screening process can be strict and stressful, and subject to several restrictions.

 If you must relay sensitive information about your loved one's case, you're best off giving the information or documents to your loved one's attorney for their next attorney interview or attorney visit.